An integral second fundamental theorem of invariant theory for partition algebras: Introduction

-The main result of this paper, Theorem \ref{thm:main}, is that for any integral domain $\Bbbk$, the annihilator of the $\Bbbk W_n$-action on $\bV^{\otimes r}$ is a cell ideal with respect to the alternating Murphy basis of $\Bbbk W_n$.
+The main result of this paper, Theorem \ref{thm:main}, is that for any commutative ring $\Bbbk$, the annihilator of the $\Bbbk W_n$-action on $\bV^{\otimes r}$ is a cell ideal with respect to the alternating Murphy basis of $\Bbbk W_n$.
 (The theory of cellular algebras was introduced in \cite{Graham-Lehrer}.)
 In light of Schur--Weyl duality, our main result implies (Corollary \ref{cor:main}) that the centraliser algebra $\End_{\Ptn_r(n)}(\bV^{\otimes r})$ inherits a cellular structure from that of $\Bbbk W_n$ --- even better, we obtain an explicit cellular basis.
-Thus our main result provides an analogue of the second fundamental theory of invariant theory for the partition algebra over an arbitrary integral domain $\Bbbk$.
-Similar results for other diagram algebras have been obtained in \cite{Haerterich,MR2979865,BEG}
+Thus our main result provides an analogue of the second fundamental theory of invariant theory for the partition algebra over an arbitrary commutative ring $\Bbbk$.
+Similar results for other diagram algebras have been obtained in \cites{Haerterich,MR2979865,BEG}.

-One can ask for conditions under which a centraliser algebra of a cellular algebra is again cellular; this general question seems to be poorly understood at present.
+One can ask for conditions under which a centraliser algebra of a cellular algebra is again cellular; this question seems to be poorly understood in general.
 Our result establishes another positive occurrence of such a phenomenon.
-We note that it is not at present known whether or not the centraliser algebra $\End_{W_n}(\bV^{\otimes r})$ is always cellular, although explicit descriptions of the annihilator of the action of $\Ptn_r(n)$ have been obtained in \cite{Halverson-Ram, BH:1, BH:2}.
+In a different direction, the cellularity of the centraliser algebra $\End_{W_n}(\bV^{\otimes r})$ was only recently established \cite{Donkin}; see also \cites{Halverson-Ram, BH:1, BH:2} for explicit descriptions of the annihilator of the action of $\Ptn_r(n)$.

 Finally, we remark that Paul Martin \cite{Martin:2000} introduced the half partition algebras $\Ptn_{r+\,1/2}(n)$ in order to collate the individual (ordinary and half) partition algebras together in a tower of recollement structure.
 Our results treat both algebras $\End_{\Ptn_r(n)}(\bV^{\otimes r})$ and $\End_{\Ptn_{r+\,1/2}(n)}(\bV^{\otimes r})$ uniformly.